Ljuskrona: History

 The ljuskrona is a distinctive candle holder, which is wrapped in fringed paper.
-Ljuskrona have historically been made out of discarded materials and then covered with cut paper.
+Ljuskronas have historically been made out of discarded materials and then covered with cut paper.
 The paper is usually newspaper, wrapping paper or crepe paper in various colors.
 Although it is usually thought of as a secular tradition for the home, it is also found in some churches.

 In some areas of Sweden the tradition continues as a private family custom.

 The type and color of paper used appears to be a personal family decision, with some preference given to decisions made in previous years.

 Ljuskrona are taken out from their hiding place on December 13, St. Lucia Day.
 At that time, repairs or a complete re-wrapping will take place.
 Usually the mother or oldest child teaches the younger ones how to “decorate” the ljuskrona.
 The ljuskrona is put away on St. Knut's Day, January 13, as are all of the other Christmas decorations.
 Some rural families burn the Christmas tree that night.